seanyoung/cir/irp/README.md

 received from a remote control, or encode IR into the same format as a remote control.

+When the `bpf` feature is enabled, a decoder can be compiled to BPF.
+This decoder is usable on Linux for BPF based kernel decoding.

 This library only deals with the encoding and decoding, and does not know anything about talking to infrared devices for receiving or transmitting; you can use the [cir crate](https://crates.io/crates/cir)